Nub/omagari/README.md

 ## Contributions

-This could could use your care :) so contributions are more than welcome, and showcasing your effects for others to learn from is highly encouraged.
+This code could use your care :) so contributions are more than welcome, and [showcasing](https://github.com/hexroll/omagari/discussions/1) your effects for others to learn from is highly encouraged.

 ## License